calebxyz/safe_cast/README.md

 - **Safety**: Our `bit_cast` extension ensures that you can safely reinterpret-cast between types of different sizes, reducing the risk of undefined behavior in your code.

-- **Efficiency**: The extension is designed for optimal performance, so you can confidently use it in your high-performance applications.

 - **Constexpr**: `bit_cast` is marked as `constexpr`, allowing you to use it in compile-time expressions.

 ## Getting Started